abevol/KingdomMod/Readme.md

 ## Features

 1. Add a map floating layer on the top of the screen, and mark important objects in the game on it, including castles, slums, docks, cliffs, etc.
+2. By default, only the markers in the area you have explored are displayed, of course you can also show the full map immediately by pressing the `F` key.
-2. Displays some useful stats, including the number of idle villagers, workers, archers, farmers and farmland.
+3. Displays some useful stats, including the number of idle villagers, workers, archers, farmers and farmland.
-3. Display some useful debugging information to facilitate making game plugins.
+4. Display some useful debugging information to facilitate making game plugins.
-4. Dump all game objects to JSON file.
+5. Dump all game objects to JSON file.

 ## Hotkeys

 1. `Home` Display the map overlay
 2. `End` Display debug information
 3. `Insert` Test some interesting features
+4. `F` Show the full map
-4. `X` Dump game objects to JSON file
+5. `X` Dump game objects to JSON file

 ## Install